OCD, Anxiety & Panic

 Anxiety Attacks

 Anxiety attacks are often triggered by worrying about a specific issue.
-Symptoms include muscle tension, racing heart, knots in your stomach and can last a moment, days, or months.
+Symptoms include muscle tension, racing heart, and knots in your stomach, which can last a moment, days, or months.

 Panic Attacks